-Campus Health and Wellness (VP Student Affairs): The Campus Health and Wellness Committee shall consist of the Director of Auburn University Medical Clinic; Director of Health Promotions and Wellness Initiatives for Student Affairs; VP Student Affairs or Designee; Director of Recreational Services or designee; Coordinator for Student Counseling Services; five faculty members, one of whom shall serve as chair; one representative from Administrative and Professional Assembly; one representative from Staff Council; two graduate students, four undergraduate students, and one undergraduate student alternate.
+Campus Health and Wellness (VP Student Affairs): The Campus Health and Wellness Committee shall consist of the Director of Auburn University Medical Clinic; Director of Health Promotions and Wellness Initiatives for Student Affairs; VP Student Affairs or Designee; Director of Recreational Services or designee; Coordinator for Student Counseling Services, a representative from the School of Nursing, the Director of Employee Benefits or designee; five faculty members, one of whom shall serve as chair; one representative from Administrative and Professional Assembly; one representative from Staff Council; two graduate students, four undergraduate students, and one undergraduate student alternate.
 This committee shall 1) serve in an advisory capacity to the Auburn University Medical Clinic and 2) work with Auburn University Medical Clinic and the Lifetime Wellness and Fitness Program in Recreational Services to provide comprehensive and specific health and wellness programs to the broader campus population.
-(19 members)
+(21 members)